ungoogled-software/ungoogled-chromium/docs/design.md

 * `archlinux` - Generates a PKGBUILD that downloads, builds, and packages Chromium.
 Unlike other packaging types, this type does not use the buildspace tree; it is a standalone script that automates the entire process.
 * `debian` - Generates `debian` directories for building `.deb.` packages for Debian and derivative systems.
 There are different variants of Debian packaging scripts known as *flavors*.
 The current flavors are:
     * (debian codename here) - For building on the Debian version with the corresponding code name.
 They are derived from Debian's `chromium` package, with only a few modifications.
 Older codenames are built upon newer ones.
-These packaging types are intended to be used with derivatives of the `linux_rooted` base bundle.
+These packaging types are intended to be used with derivatives of the `linux_rooted` bundle.
-    * `minimal` - For building with a derivative of the `linux_portable` base bundle.
+    * `minimal` - For building with a derivative of the `linux_portable` bundle.
 * `linux_simple` - Generates two shell scripts for Linux.
 The first applies patches and builds Chromium.
 The second packages the build outputs into a compressed tar archive.
 * `macos` - Generates a shell script for macOS to build Chromium and package the build outputs into a `.dmg`.